pfalcon/ppxml2db/README.md

 ## Example usage

-Not that using `Makefile` requires POSIX-like operating system (e.g. Linux or Windows Subsystem for Linux) with the `make` tool.
-Main scripts are written in (Python3)[https://www.python.org].
+Note that using `Makefile` requires POSIX-like operating system (e.g. Linux or Windows Subsystem for Linux) with the `make` tool.
+Main scripts are written in [Python3](https://www.python.org).

 1. Start PortfolioPerformance.
 Make sure you see "Welcome" page.
 2. On the "Welcome" page, click "Open the DAX sample file".